The Truthful Patriot’s Corner

 — God’s unmerited Grace: So, your faith is weak.

-WHY and HOW did I come back from the DEAD (in 1979 and a year ago),
+WHY and HOW did I come back from the DEAD (possibly in 1979

-and why is the sky blue and why is the Gaia hypothesis true
+the sky blue and why is the Gaia hypothesis true,

 and why is the ocean a 70 percent saline solution, good souls?